 In a Live Chat, CSR stated that ACH transfers initiated from an outside bank are allowed, “as long as you are the owner of both accounts.”
 When ACH limits are low (like those at Radius), it’s always good to have another way to move funds in and out.

-Headquartered in Boston, Radius Bank offer its services and product line to all U.S. residents, 18 years or older, who have a valid Social Security number or Individual Tax Identification number.
+Headquartered in Boston, Radius Bank offer its services and product line to all U.S. citizens and resident aliens, 18 years or older, who have a valid Social Security number or Individual Tax Identification number.

-Radius Bank has an overall health grade of "B" at DepositAccounts.com, with a Texas Ratio of 16.93% (above average) based on March 31, 2017 data.
-In the past year, the Bank has increased its total non-brokered deposits by $22.49 million, an excellent annual growth rate of 3.68%.
+Radius Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 8.57% (excellent) based on March 31, 2018 data.
+In the past year, Radius Bank has increased its total non-brokered deposits by $22.43 million, an excellent annual growth rate of 3.38%.
 Please refer to our financial overview of Radius Bank (FDIC Certificate # 32551) for more details.

-Radius Bank was originally established in 1987 as First Trade Union Savings Bank, FSB, Radius Bank is currently the 34th largest bank headquartered in Massachusetts, with assets in excess of $1.23 billion and nearly 158,000 customer accounts.
-In October 2014, the Bank rebranded, as did its holding company, now known as Radius Bancorp.
+Originally established in 1987 as First Trade Union Savings Bank, FSB, Radius Bank is currently the 34th largest bank headquartered in Massachusetts, with assets in excess of $1.23 billion and nearly 158,000 customer accounts.
+In October 2014, the Bank rebranded, as did its holding company, which is now known as Radius Bancorp.

 The new Radius Bank name is reflective of the evolution taking place within the financial services industry, as consumers and businesses alike are increasingly seeking a banking partner that provides access to their accounts anytime, anywhere.

-When compared to the 208 Savings Accounts tracked by DepositAccounts.com that are available nationwide, Radius Bank’s High Yield Savings APY currently ranks fifth, regardless of minimum balance requirement.
+When compared to the 222 Savings Accounts tracked by DepositAccounts.com that are available nationwide, Radius Bank’s Radius High-Yield Savings APY currently ranks fifth, regardless of minimum balance requirement.